10 Reasons to Visit Central Arkansas in September

-2. A Sizzling Affair: The meat of the pig is exalted to a higher level on Saturday, Sept.
+- A Sizzling Affair: The meat of the pig is exalted to a higher level on Saturday, Sept.
 13 at the inaugural Little Rock Bacon Fest.
 Both amateurs and professionals test their cooking skills using this pork.
 If America’s version of pancetta is one of your favorites, then the bacon eating contest is for you.
 Other planned activities include a 5K run/walk, merchant booths, live music and a special kids’ area with inflatables.
 Bring your appetite and make your way to the Arkansas State Fairgrounds.
-Tickets are available online.

-3. Sensory Sensations: Your abilities to see, hear, smell and taste are in for a treat during the inaugural ACANSA Arts Festival, Sept.
+- Sensory Sensations: Your abilities to see, hear, smell and taste are in for a treat during the inaugural ACANSA Arts Festival, Sept.
 23-28.
 There’s something going on daily at various venues throughout Little Rock and North Little Rock featuring a wide variety of activities.
 Highlighted are mime, painting, ballet, modern dance, drawing and adult puppetry, plus various types of choral music.
 Several of the events include food and beverages.
-A full schedule, locations and prices are available on the ACANSA website.

 For the 10th year, Schaefers Farm in Mayflower invites visitors to experience rides on the Corn Maze Express, hay tunnels, rides and mounds, and a sand play area.
 Also on the grounds Sept.
 27-Nov.
 1 are concessions, playground equipment, kiddie toy rides of wagons, tykes, and cars, picnic areas and a snack shack.